-Payment of the award amount, however, is subject to compliance with the award terms and conditions, including Article Allowable Costs, Article Payments, Article Project Reporting Requirements, Article Price Reduction for Defective Cost or Pricing Data, and NSF's acceptance of the reports submitted by the recipient under Article Project Reporting Requirements.
-On the basis of its review of these reports and/or other pertinent information, NSF reserves the right to modify the payment schedule or suspend or terminate the award, if NSF determines that such action is appropriate.
-If estimated total expenditures are significantly less than the award amount, NSF reserves the right to renegotiate the amount and/or duration of this award.
-Similarly, if the recipient expects that the full scope of work will be completed at a total cost significantly lower than the award amount, it is the obligation of the recipient to promptly notify NSF.
+Payment of this amount, however, is subject to compliance with the award terms and conditions, including Article Project Reporting Requirements, Article Payments, Article Allowable Costs and NSF's acceptance of the reports submitted by the recipient under Article Project Reporting Requirements.
+On the basis of its review of these reports and/or other pertinent information, NSF reserves the right to suspend or terminate the award, if NSF determines that such action is appropriate.
+If estimated total expenditures are significantly less than the award amount, NSF reserves the right to renegotiate the amount of this award.